Hollywood Hotel: Early years

-The Hollywood Hotel opened in December 1902.
+Hollywood Hotel opened in December 1902.
 It was designed and built by Lyman Farwell and Oliver Perry Dennis for early Hollywood developer H.J.
 Whitley, to support selling residential lots to potential buyers arriving from Los Angeles by the electric Balloon Route trolley of the Los Angeles Pacific Railroad.
 It was developed on property owned by Harrison Gray Otis, George Hoover, and Whitley.
 Located on the west side of Highland Avenue, the elegant wood structure with Mission Revival style stucco facades and broad verandas also fronted unpaved Prospect Avenue, lined with California pepper trees.
 The hotel was sited among lemon groves and then at the base of the Hollywood Hills, part of the Santa Monica Mountains in the area.
 Whitley was instrumental in improvements to Prospect Avenue, which in 1910 was renamed Hollywood Boulevard.
 Increasing business compelled the building of an additional 40-room wing onto the hotel in 1905.

 Whitley surrounded the hotel with 3 acre of cultivated gardens.
 He operated the establishment as a country resort hotel as the developing community of Hollywood first established itself.

 In 1906 the heiress Almira Hershey, who was then living in a mansion on Bunker Hill in Downtown Los Angeles, took a buggy ride to see the hotel that was being advertised in the Los Angeles Times.
-She was so impressed with the Hollywood Hotel she decided to buy it.
+She was so impressed with Hollywood Hotel she decided to buy it.
 She hired Margaret J. Anderson who had worked for her at the Darby and the Fremont Hotels, which Hershey owned, as manager.
 Under Anderson's management, the hotel expanded from 16 rooms to 250 and became well known in the area, but the two women had a contentious relationship and Anderson left to move to the Beverly Hills Hotel in 1912.